-If you look at this gallery of photos from a real estate listing, you’ll see that Adler didn’t seem to exhibit loyalty to any particular architectural period when designing this house.
+If you look at this gallery of photos from a 2016 real estate listing, you’ll see that Adler didn’t seem to exhibit loyalty to any particular architectural period when designing this house.
 The Tudor influence is certainly present in the exterior, but the interior is a fantastic amalgam of styles.
 Somehow, it all works.
 He probably had a marvelous time in designing the home in the glorious San Francisco area.
 At one time, the 35,000-square-foot home rested upon 400 acres.
-As seen in the post below from eastbayrealestate.com, the home is currently for sale for $29 million.
+In 2012, the estate was offered for sale for $29 million.
+As of 2016, the price was lowered to $23 million.

 Pingback: The Tobin Clark Estate: A Once In A Lifetime Opportunity For $29 Million » East Bay Real Estate